 The castle was built as a place of residence for Sieur Milhau, appointed constable of the Montauban region by Queen Marguerite of Navarre.

-The entire part of the building dating from the 16th century is intact.
+The entire 16th-century part of the building is intact.

-In the XNUMXth century, major expansion and embellishment works were undertaken, notably with the addition of a large quadrangular tower.
+In the 19th century, major expansion and improvement work was undertaken, including the addition of a large quadrangular tower.

 In the castle park, an XNUMXth century orangery and a small XNUMXth century well complete this architectural ensemble.